randyttruong/496notes/main.typ

 ]

 = Problem 2: #sc[Set Cover] Problem
+#[In this section, we pivot to a new problem, the
+#sc[Set Cover problem], which is a fundamental problem that
+is one of the fundamental problems of approximation algorithms.]

+Here is the problem statement:
 #pb[#sc[Set Cover]][
   Given a universe $Omega = {u_1, dots, u_n}$ and a collection of subsets
   $cal(S) = {S_1, dots, S_2}$ where $S_i subset.eq Omega$ for $1 <= i <= n$,